RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### edge_id

-    - is_required: False

-    - examples: ['e00', '[e00, e01]']

-    - type: string

-    - description: A query graph edge ID or list of such IDs to expand (default is to expand entire query graph).
+    - **description**: A query graph edge ID or list of such IDs to expand (default is to expand entire query graph).

-    - default:
-  There is no default value.
+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - e00 and [e00, e01] are examples of valid inputs.

 * ##### node_id

-    - is_required: False

-    - examples: ['n00', '[n00, n01]']

-    - type: string

-    - description: A query graph node ID or list of such IDs to expand (default is to expand entire query graph).
+    - **description**: A query graph node ID or list of such IDs to expand (default is to expand entire query graph).

-    - default:
-  There is no default value.
+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - n00 and [n00, n01] are examples of valid inputs.

 * ##### continue_if_no_results

-    - is_required: False

-    - examples: ['true', 'false']

-    - enum: ['true', 'false']

-    - default: false

-    - type: boolean

-    - description: Whether to continue execution if no paths are found matching the query graph.
+    - **description**: Whether to continue execution if no paths are found matching the query graph.

+    - Acceptable input types: boolean.

+    - This is **not** a required parameter and may be omitted.

+    - true and false are examples of valid inputs.

+    - If not specified the default input will be false.

 * ##### enforce_directionality

-    - is_required: False

-    - examples: ['true', 'false']

-    - enum: ['true', 'false']

-    - default: false

-    - type: boolean

-    - description: Whether to obey (vs. ignore) edge directions in the query graph.
+    - **description**: Whether to obey (vs. ignore) edge directions in the query graph.

+    - Acceptable input types: boolean.

+    - This is **not** a required parameter and may be omitted.

+    - true and false are examples of valid inputs.

+    - If not specified the default input will be false.

 * ##### use_synonyms

-    - is_required: False

-    - examples: ['true', 'false']

-    - enum: ['true', 'false']

-    - default: true

-    - type: boolean

-    - description: Whether to consider curie synonyms and merge synonymous nodes.
+    - **description**: Whether to consider curie synonyms and merge synonymous nodes.

+    - Acceptable input types: boolean.

+    - This is **not** a required parameter and may be omitted.

+    - true and false are examples of valid inputs.

+    - If not specified the default input will be true.

 |||
 |-----|-----|